IceCubo Documentation

 • notitle-alike-page → Like a Page template, just without a Title

-• notitle-noheader-alike-page → Like a Page template, but without the page’s header and title
+• notitle-noheader-alike-page → Like the Page template, but without the page’s header and the title

 • sidebar-left → With a sidebar on the left *